Frequently Asked Questions

 What coatings or interior finished can be installed over my structurally plastered walls and concrete floor?
 Which type of interior finish should I choose?
 Can I get different colors?

 After the panels have been plastered and the floor has been poured, the pool is ready for an interior finish.
-You have a few choices of types of interior finishes; Elastameric Variable Membrane (EVM) Spray-on/roll-on coatings (which is offered as one of the options for purchase with a kit), Pre-fabricated vinyl liners (not included—but can be made to order by contacting liner manufacturer), Epoxy coatings, and Fiberglass (sprayed or rolled on).
+You have a few choices of types of interior finishes; Elastameric Variable Membrane (EVM) Coatings (Roll-on or Spray-on) (which is offered as one of the options for purchase with a kit), Pre-fabricated vinyl liners (not included—but can be made to order by contacting liner manufacturer), Epoxy coatings, and Fiberglass (sprayed or rolled on).
 The epoxy and fiberglass finishes are usually installed by a specialty coating contractor.

 Depending on the type of interior finish chosen, a pool finish will last from 5 to 30 years.
 If you choose a Pre-fabricated vinyl liner, they are said to last 10 to 15 years, but might fade around the top over time from exposure.
 The EVM coating (can use pool tile at waterline) is said to last 20 to 25 years (by far the easiest for the DIY person).
 Epoxy coatings, and Fiberglass (sprayed or rolled on) are said to last 20 to 30 years (and costs twice as much and is also usually installed by a specialty coating contractor).
 Plaster finish (least recommended, as the chemicals used to keep the water sanitized breakdown that type of finish faster and is more likely to have problems with algae and also costs more) are said to last 5 to 10 years.